Srishra/Amazon-webscraping-Python/README.md

 This script is designed to scrape the price of a product from Amazon and send an email notification if the price drops below a certain threshold.

 ## Prerequisites
-Before running the script, make sure you have the following installed:
-- Python (version 3.6 or higher)
-- BeautifulSoup library (`beautifulsoup4`)
-- Requests library (`requests`)
-- `smtplib` library for sending emails
--

 Install the required dependencies using pip: pip install -r requirements.txt:

 ## Configuration